A monthlong series in which Mr. Dossey looks at feline films, fine or otherwise.

 The Washington Post once asked me, ‘Why is it great features like Calvin and Hobbes and The Far Side stopped and you’re still around?’
 It’s simple.
 They were both brilliant, they worked extremely hard every day, trying for the perfect gag.
 They burned themselves out!
 Me, I feel that kind of pressure, I lower my standards.Jim Davis, creator of Garfield

 Jim Davis graduated from Ball State University in 1967.
 I graduated in 2012.
 His time at the university was a joyous one, mine generally less so.
 It is what it is.
 I moved away from Muncie only to end up living there on and off for another few years while Aly finished school.
-During my post-student years, I grew to appreciate the city and region.
+During my post-student years, I grew to appreciate the city and region as a visitor.
 Davis never left.
 He stayed in nearby Redkey and, in 1981, built the physical offices for PAWS, Inc. in New Albany.
 For almost 40 years, the exceptionally beautiful building on an unexceptional county road just 30 minutes north of Muncie housed a merchandising empire of world renown.
 In 2019, Davis sold PAWS to Nickelodeon and the office building was donated to the Ball State University Foundation, which is still auctioning it off.
 I don’t know who would buy it.
 Who would use it?

 Just as Garfield’s presence is still felt in his longtime home, the mundane sensibilities of Indiana life translate into the character’s record-breaking syndication.
 Davis’s famous refusal to make Garfield political in any way and solely a trafficker of inane observations about life, sarcasm and silly cat gags feels like the most polite-to-your-face mainstream Hoosier shit imaginable.
 “I lower my standards” is a notable quote by Davis, a breathtakingly honest admission that the artistic aim of Garfield is pragmatically entwined with the capitalistic end result.
 A Hoosier admission.